-Buddhism is the understanding of the teaching-for which the technical word is sasana or dhamma-of Gautama, the Buddha, and the religion and philosophy which have grown around that teaching during the Master's lifetime and during the succeeding centuries after his great passing away, mahaparinirvan not have found its adherents today in Burma, Thailand and other Theravada countries happy and merry, perhaps the merriest-as some observers have pointed out-people on earth.
+Buddhism is the understanding of the teaching-for which the technical word is sasana or dhamma-of Gautama, the Buddha, and the religion and philosophy which have grown around that teaching during the Master's lifetime and during the succeeding centuries after his great passing away, mahaparinirvan

+Sometimes Buddhism is wrongly presented as pessimistic.
+If this were true, we would not have found its adherents today in Burma, Thailand and other Theravada countries happy and merry, perhaps the merriest-as some observers have pointed out-people on earth.